kandeldeepak46/nn_implementation_/README.md

-Heart Diseae Prediction Using Neural Network From Scratch
+Heart Diseaes Prediction Using Neural Network From Scratch